-- For more information on how to import business terms refer to the IBM Watson API docs (see Integrate IBM Watson APIs in your apps) and search for Business Glossary Imports in the Reference section.
+- For more information on how to import business terms refer to the Watson API docs (see Integrate Watson APIs in your apps) and search for Business Glossary Imports in the Reference section.

 - The header row must consist of the following columns.
 Column names are case-sensitive: